futuristicblanket/reef-space/README.md

 ### Future Plans

 This is not the end of Data Reef.
 We plan to expand it a lot more to include a lot more locations in Queensland, and maybe soon in Australia.
 There will also be a lot more variables to be taken into account including endangered species protection areas, areas of high risk and the biological data of organisms living in these natural systems.
-Data Reef is a project that will be going on for a long time, even after GovHack 2017 is over.
+Data Reef is a project that will be going on for a long time, even after GovHack 2017 is over.We are also planning to add a feature where as the bouys move around, their movement is tracked.